Making Sense of the New NCAA Basketball Rules

 This is a protection for players who have either been fed bad information or made a misinformed decision about their NBA standing.
 For them, being able to return to college and pursue a degree is a major boon.
 However, because of the combine condition, only a percentage of the players will benefit.

-If the rule had been in place this year, only five players could have returned to school: Arizona's Allonzo Trier and Rawle Alkins; Duke's Trevon Duval; Kansas's Malik Newman; and UNLV's Brandon McCoy.
-(South Carolina's Brian Bowen also participated in the combine, but the NCAA has separately ruled him ineligible.)
+If the rule had been in place this year, only five players could have returned to school: Arizona's Allonzo Trier and Rawle Alkins, Duke's Trevon Duval, Kansas's Malik Newman and UNLV's Brandon McCoy.
+(South Carolina's Brian Bowen also participated in the combine, but the NCAA has ruled him ineligible.)

 This change would be more beneficial if it was available to all players, even those who don't attend the combine.
-Some might argue that such a move would flood the draft market, but most players understand their draft stock and will return to school if they have no shot at turning pro.
+Some might argue that such a move would flood the draft, but most players understand their draft stock and will return to school if they have no shot at turning pro.

 The window for the decision should also be extended, as many players will want to see if they can sign an NBA Summer League or two-way contract with a pro team when evaluating the decision return to college.
 The Monday deadline leaves them without enough time to make an informed decision.